 Domestic Violence Protection Notices (DVPN) & Domestic Violence Protection Orders (DVPO)

-Domestic violence protection orders (DVPO’s) are a new power introduced by the Crime and Security Act 2010, and enable the police to put in place protection for the victim in the immediate aftermath of a domestic violence incident.
+A Domestic Violence Protection Order (DVPO) is a new power introduced by the Crime and Security Act 2010 and enables the police to put protection in place for the victim in the immediate aftermath of a domestic violence incident.
 Under a domestic protection order of this nature, the perpetrator can be prevented from returning to a residence and from having contact with the victim for up to 28 days, allowing the victim a level of breathing space to consider their options, with the help of a support agency.
 This provides the victim with immediate protection through a form of a domestic restraining order.

 Our family law team is here to help.